AltairCA/EntityFrameworkCore.PomeloMysql.Extensions/README.md

-# EntityFrameworkCore.PomeloMysql.Extensions
+# AltairCA.EntityFrameworkCore.PomeloMysql.Extensions
 [![Build Status](https://jenkins.altairsl.us/buildStatus/icon?job=Pomelo+Mysql+Encrypt%2FPublish)](https://jenkins.altairsl.us/view/Nugets/job/Pomelo%20Mysql%20Encrypt/job/Publish/)

-EntityFrameworkCore.PomeloMysql.Extensions is a Pomelo Mysql Extension that supports native MySQL AES encryption.
+AltairCA.EntityFrameworkCore.PomeloMysql.Extensions is a Pomelo Mysql Extension that supports native MySQL AES encryption.
 Meaning this will support search query on encrypted columns.
 Well, this is good if you have GDPR compliance requirement.

 ### Note
 `If you use this make sure your application to the MySQL service is use a encrypted connection because this will transmit the RAW PASSWORD over the network`.
 You can enforce it in the connection string. example -